ENOT: Expectile Regularization for Fast and Accurate Training of Neural Optimal Transport: Introduction

 where $L_1$ is a set of absolutely integrable functions with respect to underlying measures $\alphav, \betav$.
-The exchange between \textit{infimum} and \textit{supremum} is possible by strong duality (\textit{Slater's} condition).
-If one decomposes the outer expectation $\mathbb{E}_{\piv}$ in the last equation as $\mathbb{E}_{\piv(\xx)}\mathbb{E}_{\piv(\yy | \xx)}$, we can notice that the \textit{supremum} by $f(\xx)$ should satisfy to the condition:
+The exchange between infimum and supremum is possible by strong duality (\textit{Slater's} condition).
+If one decomposes the outer expectation $\mathbb{E}_{\piv}$ in the last equation as $\mathbb{E}_{\piv(\xx)}\mathbb{E}_{\piv(\yy | \xx)}$, we can notice that the supremum by $f(\xx)$ should satisfy to the condition:

-otherwise, the \textit{infimum} by $\gamma$ would yield the $-\infty$ value.
-Operation $g^c$ is called \textit{c-conjugate} transformation.
-If MP$=$KP, the solution $\pi(\yy | \xx)$ is deterministic and one may set $\pi(\yy | \xx) = T(\xx)$.
-Finally, DP \eqref{DP} may be reduced to a single potential optimisation task (using inequality \eqref{conj_c}, ref. \cite{villani2009optimal} Theorem 5.10):
+otherwise, the infimum by $\gamma$ would yield the $-\infty$ value.
+Operator $g^c$ is called \textit{c-conjugate} transformation.
+If MP$=$KP, the solution $\piv(\yy | \xx)$ is deterministic and one may set $\piv(\yy | \xx) = T(\xx)$.
+Finally, DP \eqref{DP} may be reduced to a single potential optimization task (using inequality \eqref{conj_c}, ref. \cite{villani2009optimal} Theorem 5.10):